SgtClutch/Cybersecurity/README.md

 # Exploiting the Server

-From our reasearch we could use an exploit called enternal blue ms17_010 which this server is vunlunberable to.
+From our reasearch we could use an exploit called enternal blue ms17_010 which this server is vunlunberable to. ( Maybe provide the information source )

 ![image](https://github.com/SgtClutch/Cybersecurity/assets/59116892/71ee90ae-ffa2-4f5d-b434-2628d5015c3f)